 After a month of planning and anticipation we left Toronto for Vietnam with a long layover in Beijing.
-The Beijing approach was remarkable: extraordinarily dense development with the city peeking out from a heavy layer of smog.
+The Beijing approach was remarkable: extraordinarily dense development, lots of wind turbines, the Great Wall snaking along the countryside, and the city peeking out from a heavy layer of smog.

 It was a long trip and we were happy to arrive at Ho Chi Minh City’s Tân Sơn Nhất International Airport.
 It was an easy experience after Beijing and was no problem to exchange money and get a cheap Vietnamese SIM card.
 There wasn’t much choice but to take a taxi from the airport to our C$37 AirBnB and, though Vietnamese cab drivers have a reputation as scammers, we had no problems.
 He dropped us off at a tiny, narrow pedestrian alley and pointed.
 It was before seven in the morning and we were a bit anxious as we headed off.
 Something didn’t seem right but we banged on the metal gate of the address we had written down.
 Eventually a woman poked her head out, soon followed by her son.
 To make a long story short, it was the wrong address.
 The host had put a fake address in his listing, emailing us the correct address shortly before we arrived and we hadn’t noticed the difference.
 The young guy we woke up was very gracious and went out of his way to get us headed in the right direction.
 We walked a few blocks through more narrow alleys and eventually arrived at the correct address.
 It was a relief.
 The concierge hooked us up with GRAB, Vietnam’s ride-sharing service which has replaced Uber in that part of the world.
 We used it often in Vietnam; it was flawless, fast and cheap.